Adam4224/Helpwiz.FastCsvReader/README.md

 ```

 ## Additional Data
-You can also load raw strings into your objects by implementing IAdditionalData on your object e.g.
+You can also load raw strings into your objects by implementing IAdditionalColumns on your object e.g.

 ```
-private class TargetType : IAdditionalData
+private class TargetType : IAdditionalColumns
 {
   //Data from "A" column loads here. public string A { get; set; }